European 112 Day

 European 112 Day is an international day that is annually held on 11 February.
 It was introduced by the European Union and aims to promote the existence and appropriate use of the Europe-wide emergency number 112.

 The Europe-wide emergency call

 In addition to the national emergency telephone numbers, the Europe-wide emergency telephone number 112 was introduced in 1991 in order to make a common emergency call available in every member state of the European Union.
-Since December 2008, the emergency call services can be reached from all fixed and mobile networks and free of charges with the common telephone number 112.
+Since December 2008, the emergency call services can be reached from all fixed and mobile networks and free of charge with the common telephone number 112.
 Due to the rising publicity of 112 as the European emergency number, it is turning into a common symbol of help and support, but also of the European Union in general.

 Origins

 The European Parliament, the Council of the European Union and the European Commission signed a tripartite convention in 2009 in order to introduce an annual European 112-day.
 It is supposed to raise awareness for the Europe-wide availability and the advantages of the European emergency call 112.
 They chose 11 February since the date includes the telephone number (11/2).
 The idea of dedicating one particular day to the European emergency call had been first discussed in the European Parliament in 2007 in the context of the preparations of the Declaration of the European Parliament on the European emergency call number 112.

 The overall necessity of increasing the awareness level of the European emergency number has been confirmed by the Flash Eurobarometer 228 from February 2008: Only 22% of all respondents, on EU-average, knew that the emergency telephone number 112 is valid and available in the entire European Union.
 Merely 6% in the United Kingdom and 14% in Ireland were aware of this fact.
 This impression was further affirmed in 2009 (EU-average 24%, United Kingdom 8%, Ireland 9%) and 2010 (EU-average 25%, United Kingdom 8%, Ireland 18%) with minor increases.